Why Collaborative Divorce is a Good Option for Divorcing Parents

 Talk to Our Office Now

 If you and your spouse are filing for divorce but want to explore other alternative methods to settle your case outside of the courtroom, collaborative divorce may be right for you.
-To learn more and to speak with a knowledgeable Florida divorce attorney, call or contact the law office of Blair H. Chan, III in Tampa today to schedule a free consultation.
+To learn more and to speak with a knowledgeable Florida divorce attorney, call or contact the law office of Blair H. Chan, III in Tampa today to schedule an initial consultation.